simone-sanfratello/fastify-peekaboo/README.md

   }
   ```

+See [storage documentation](./doc/README.md#storage) for further information about to access and manipulate entries.

 #### settings.expire

 type: `number`
 default: `86400000` // 1 day
-cache expiration in ms, optional
+cache expiration in ms, optional.

 #### settings.xheader

 type: `boolean`
 default: `true`
-add on response header `x-peekaboo` if response come from cache
+add on response header `x-peekaboo` and `x-peekaboo-hash` if response comes from cache.

+#### settings.noinfo

+type: `boolean`
+default: `false`
+do not store info (matching rule, request) for entries, in order to speed up a little bit in write/read cache and save space; info are needed only for cache manipulation.

 ### Log